Get Answers to all your Questions

 infoexpert27

-Let mid-point of arc is C and DCE be the tangent to the circle.
+Let the mid-point of the arc be C and DCE be the tangent to the circle.

 Construction: Join AB, AC and BC.